RayTiasha/Atliq-Sales-Analysis/README.md

 # ROI Analysis of Sales Architecture at AtliQ Hardware to Drive Business Growth

+## Executive Summary
+AtliQ Hardware experienced a significant revenue surge between 2020 and 2021, yet leadership lacked the granular visibility required to sustain this momentum.
+With over 800,000 sales records spread across global markets, the company needed a scalable solution to consolidate fragmented data and transform it into actionable insights for fiscal 2022 planning.

+## Problem Statement
-AtliQ Hardware needed a scalable solution to manage ~800,000 sales records distributed across multiple regional CSV files.
-Standard Excel functions were slow, error-prone, and insufficient for advanced time-intelligence calculations.
-Without a unified analytical model, leadership risked relying on incomplete insights, limiting their ability to identify profitability leaks and growth drivers.
+Sales data was stored across multiple regional CSV files, making reporting slow, error-prone, and difficult to scale.
+Standard Excel functions struggled with the dataset’s size, limiting the ability to perform advanced time-intelligence calculations.
+Without a unified analytical model, leadership risked relying on incomplete or inconsistent insights, obscuring profitability leaks and delaying identification of growth opportunities.

 ## Objective
 1. Consolidate fragmented datasets.